dougeby/IntuneDocs/intune/web-content-filter-settings-ios.md

 [!INCLUDE[azure_portal](./includes/azure_portal.md)]

-This article shows you the Micrsoft Intune settings you can use to control browser URL access from devices running iOS.
+This article shows you the Microsoft Intune settings you can use to control browser URL access from devices running iOS.

 There are two methods you can use to configure URLs: